agroimpacts/nmeo/docs/projects.md

 Along the way, we will make additional use of our Mark data to convert PlanetScope imagery to surface reflectance, perhaps with topographic normalization thrown in for good measure.

-This is the project with the most moving parts, so could perhaps be divided into 2 or more sub-projects.
+## Project 2: Maize yield

+This project is closely related to project 1, in that part of it will rely on the LAI estimates project 1 generates.
+In this project, we will

+- Use the Mark micro-meteorology estimates to run a mechanistic crop simulator to predict maize yields.
+- Use the mechanistic model outputs (including simulated LAI) and a subset of simplified inputs to develop an empirical model of yields.
+- Using these relationships together with remotely-sensed predictors (primarily LAI), we will map predicted yields in ~16-25 m^2^ blocks through the fields.

-## Project 2: EO Platforms and High Resolution Image Time Series
+## Project 3: EO Platforms and High Resolution Image Time Series

 One ongoing research need for estimating agricultural productivity is to have a set of imagery that is: